Maine’s Comprehensive Eating Disorder Treatment Program

 - Educational presentations, on a multitude of topics, for higher education students, academic or scientific conferences, or continuing education programs

-- A 4-hour continuing education course titled, ‘’Treating Eating Disorders in a Weight-Biased World” given by our Medical Director and offered through the Sweetser Training Institute.
+- A 4-hour continuing education course titled, ‘’Cognitive Behavioral Therapy for Eating Disorders” given by our Program Director and offered through the Sweetser Training Institute.

 Check out these reference materials for providers:

-For more information about opportunities for professionals, please contact our Program Director Laura Sproch, PhD.
+For more information about opportunities for professionals, please contact us at 207-294-4522.

 Interested in being an intern for the NEED program?
 At NEED, we are committed to providing specialized training to rising clinicians and offer formal clinical internship positions to fulfill higher education requirements, particularly in the area of social work.
 We also offer nonclinical internship positions to help support the vast array of programming demands that we have, including outreach, prevention, advocacy and event planning needs.
 If you are interested in volunteering at NEED, please contact our Volunteer Office.